explodecomputer/epiGPU/README.md

 epiGPU v2.0
 ===========

-Eventually this will do the following things:
+The original release is located here: [http://sourceforge.net/projects/epigpu/](http://sourceforge.net/projects/epigpu/).
+All the documentation and binaries for Windows, Mac and Linux can be found there.

+The following changes have been made:
-- ~~Allow missing phenotypic values~~
+- Allow missing phenotypic values
+- Allow phenotypes to be specified in separate file
+- Allow multiple platforms

+Still to be done:
-- ~~Deal exclusively with binary plink files~~ Needs to be tested...
+- Deal exclusively with binary plink files (no conversion to epiGPU format required)
 - Restructure command-line arguments to be similar to `plink` and `gcta`

+Master branch is stable.
+To build, just run:

+    make